LLC vs. Sole Proprietorship: What’s the Difference?

 One thing that both entities have in common is the protection they could gain from having business insurance.

-If you’re curious about other ways you can protect and grow your business, head to Simply U, our blog for business owners.
+If you’re curious about other ways you can protect and grow your business, head to our Resource Center, your one-stop for all things small business insurance, entrepreneurship, and more.